fallenstarr/hello-world/README.md

 hello-world
 ===========

-Hi!
-Humans!
+Hello World

-the fallen here, I like Node.js and Coffeescript (that's what I'm made of!).
+the fallen here, hopefully I can figure this coding out.
-I've had tacos on the moon and find them far superior to Earth tacos.
+Seems to be more complex then expected.